 - How non-cancerous breast conditions affect breast cancer risk

 - For women at increased breast cancer risk

 - To learn more

 What is normal breast tissue and what does it do?

-The breasts make milk for breastfeeding.
-It has 2 main types of tissues: glandular tissues and supporting (stromal) tissues.
+The main function of the breasts is to make milk for breastfeeding.
+Breasts have 2 main types of tissues: glandular tissues and supporting (stromal) tissues.